EdXian/ROS-R200/README.md

 # Intel Realsense camera C++ application for ROS.

+This package is tested on ROS kinetic only and no guarantee for other ROS version.

+## Device support

+Intel realsense R200 camera

 ## Pre-install & Requirements
 Note that all packages should be installed in path /opt/... or the catkin tool cant find them!